caprenter/bingley-music-town/docs/_organisations/catherine_radcliffe_piano.md

   children and adults all welcome.
 In person and online lessons available.

   '
-description: One to one piano and theory lessons for beginners and improvers, children and adults all welcome.
+description: 'One to one piano and theory lessons for beginners and improvers, children and adults all welcome.
 In person and online lessons available.

+  '
-permalink: "/organisations/catherine_radcliffe_piano_tuition.html"
+permalink: "/organisations/catherine_radcliffe_piano.html"
 layout: org_page
 ---